Multi-Agent-io/feecc-registry-demo/README.md

 ## Composite devices

-It is possible to assemble a composite device, you first need to assemble a `Sample Device` **(save its unit number)** which is a part of a bigger one and then click `Final Assembly`, "scan" the unit id ith a `hid-emulator` (use previously saved unit number) and assemble the final device.
+It is possible to assemble a composite device, you first need to assemble a `Composite Device -> Sample Device` **(save its unit number)** which is a part of a bigger one and then click `Composite Device -> Final Assembly`, "scan" the unit id ith a `hid-emulator` (use previously saved unit number) and assemble the final device.

+All the unit data is accessible locally in a unit-passports folder.

 ## Uninstall